elastic/e2e-testing/metricbeat-tests/README.md

 For the CI, we have a set of scripts preparing the environment, so that a build is totally repeatable.

 ### Improve Developer Experience
-A consequence of the above goal, is that it's easier to run the tests, so a developer is more willing to participate in the development checking that his/her changes are still valid.
+A consequence of the above goal is that it's easier to run the tests, developers are more willing to participate in the development checking that their changes are still valid.

 ### Run tests against the integrations compatibility matrix
 With the Scenario outline approach, where we provide a table of possible values, it's possible to iterate through that table and execute a test per row.
 So if we are smart enough to build the table in the proper manner, then we will be able to create a compatibility matrix for each version of the integration module.